 DOM KELLY

-I’m an Atlanta based nonprofit founder, political strategist, disability justice advocate, and speaker.
-I bring more than a decade of experience and a deep passion for social justice to my work - and I’m ready to create change with you.
+I’m an Atlanta based nonprofit founder, fundraising consultant, social impact and political strategist, disability justice advocate, and speaker.
+I bring nearly 15 years of experience and a deep passion for social justice to my work - and I’m ready to create change with you.

 ABOUT